All Nippon Airways: Formation

 NH began helicopter services in February 1953.
 On 15 December 1953, it operated its first cargo flight between Osaka and Tokyo using a de Havilland Dove, JA5008.
 This was the first scheduled flight flown by a Japanese pilot in postwar Japan.
 Passenger service on the same route began on 1 February 1954, and was upgraded to a de Havilland Heron in March.
 In 1955, Douglas DC-3s began flying for NH as well, by which time the airline's route network extended from northern Kyūshū to Sapporo.
 In December 1957 Nippon Helicopter changed its name to All Nippon Airways Company.

 ANA's other ancestor was Far East Airlines (極東航空, Kyokutō Kōkū).
 Although it was founded on 26 December 1952, one day before Nippon Helicopter, it did not begin operations until 20 January 1954, when it began night cargo runs between Osaka and Tokyo, also using a de Havilland Dove.
 It adopted the DC-3 in early 1957, by which point its route network extended through southern Japan from Tokyo to Kagoshima.

 Far East Airlines merged with the newly named All Nippon Airways in March 1958.
-The combined companies had a total market capitalization of 600 million yen, and the result of the merger was Japan's largest private airline.
+The combined companies had a total market capitalization of 600 million yen, and became Japan's largest private airline as Japan Airlines was government-owned.
 The merged airline received a new Japanese name (全日本空輸; Zen Nippon Kūyu; All Japan Air Transport).
 The new united airline ran a route network that was amalgamated from its two predecessors, and the company logo of the larger NH was chosen to serve as its logo.